postpersonality/5ire/DEVELOPMENT.md

 1. Start the Electron application in development mode
 2. Enable hot reloading for changes to the codebase
 3. Open the application window

+**Note:** If you need to pass additional Electron flags (e.g., `--no-sandbox --disable-gpu` for certain Linux environments), you'll need to modify the generated `output/nodemon.json` file after the first build completes.

 ## MCP Tool Servers (Optional)